Radioactive Waste Management

 Recycling used fuel

-Major commercial reprocessing plants operate in France, UK, and Russia with a capacity of some 5000 tonnes per year and cumulative civilian experience of 80,000 tonnes over 50 years.
-A new reprocessing plant with an 800 t/yr capacity at Rokkasho in Japan is undergoing commissioning.
-France and UK also undertake reprocessing for utilities in other countries, notably Japan, which has made over 140 shipments of used fuel to Europe since 1979.
-Until now most Japanese used fuel has been reprocessed in Europe, with the vitrified waste and the recovered uranium and plutonium (as MOX fuel) being returned to Japan to be used in fresh fuel (see page on Japanese Waste and MOX Shipments From Europe).
+Major commercial reprocessing plants operate in France, the UK, and Russia with a capacity of some 5000 tonnes per year and cumulative civilian experience of 80,000 tonnes over 50 years.
+A new reprocessing plant with an 800 t/yr capacity is undergoing commissioning at Rokkasho in Japan.
+France and the UK also undertake reprocessing for utilities in other countries, notably Japan, which has made over 140 shipments of used fuel to Europe since 1979.
+Until now most Japanese used fuel has been reprocessed in Europe, with the vitrified waste and the recovered uranium and plutonium (as MOX fuel) being returned to Japan to be used in fresh fuel (see also information page on Japanese Waste and MOX Shipments From Europe).
 Russia also reprocesses some used fuel from Soviet-designed reactors in other countries.

-There are several proposed developments of reprocessing technologies (described in the page on Processing of Used Nuclear Fuel).
+There are several proposed developments of reprocessing technologies (see also information page on Processing of Used Nuclear Fuel).
 One technology under development would separate plutonium along with the minor actinides as one product.
-This however cannot be simply put into MOX fuel and recycled in conventional reactors; it requires fast neutron reactors which are as yet few and far between.
-On the other hand, it will make disposal of high-level wastes easier.
+This however cannot be simply put into MOX fuel and recycled in conventional reactors; it requires fast neutron reactors which are as of yet not common.
+On the other hand, if proved commercially, it will make disposal of HLW easier.

 - Direct disposal (after storage) to a geological repository.
 The material has very long-lived radioactivity, and will take about 300,000 years to reach the same level as the original ore.